hebeallrusty/PDFManipulator/README.md

 	- Add function to test if the pdf is encrypted (and if the password is correct)
 	- Added function to allow "natural" page range inputs i.e 1-3,5,8,14-25 etc instead of strict boxes of start and end number
 	- Reordered the menu items so that Quit is now at the bottom
+	- Change UI to be more compact
+	- Use page ranges in a natural way rather than boxes for start and end ranges
+	- Add functionality for Rotate, Emplace (substitute pages) and to remove password (with the correct one) from a password protected PDF
+	- Alert user of new version at the Status bar, and get user to the webpage for downloading
+	- Changed icons to self drawn ones
 ```

 + 20200403